 Aliens Close to Home?

-“VISUALLY CONFIRMED: Enormous Craft Detected on the moon!
-At least one enormous object of unknown origin has been visually verified as having landed on our moon.”
-That captivating, not at all sensationalistic, opening was published on the Turner Radio Network (TRN) on January 20, sparking an understandable amount of excitement among people who have seen the link.
+“VISUALLY CONFIRMED: Enormous Craft Detected on the Moon!
+At least one enormous object of unknown origin has been visually verified as having landed on our Moon.”
+That captivating, not at all sensationalistic, opening was published on the Turner Radio Network (TRN) on January 20, 2014, sparking an understandable amount of excitement among people who have seen the link.

 Clearly, the stage is set and first contact is imminent.
 Unfortunately, all is not as it seems.

-If we look at the other evidence presented, it falls short of anything noteworthy.
+The other evidence presented also falls short of anything noteworthy.

-The secret DoD launch isn’t anything unusual as the DoD launches dozens of classified missions every year.
-The LRO/LADEE missions were planned and or launched before the alien spacecraft was “detected.”
-China has also been planning a moon mission for some time now and launched it for their own political reasons.
+The secret DoD launch isn’t anything unusual — the DoD launches dozens of classified missions every year.
+The LRO/LADEE missions were planned and/or launched before the alien spacecraft was “detected.”
+China has also been planning a Moon mission for some time now and launched it for their own political reasons.

 As a side note, something that particularly bugged me was TRN’s complete lack of citing outside sources, even for the little easy things.
 When they cite a “consultant from NASA’s Meteoroid Environment Office,” they don’t link to any data or even any testimony — they link to the MEO homepage.
 The same for the LRO, LADEE, and a few observatories they named.

 The “sudden” launch of the three DoD rockets did link to a Space.com article talking about the launch, but the source article didn’t say the launch was sudden, a surprise, or anything other than completely normal.

 So, when you look at the article, it appears to be well sourced, but the sources themselves don’t say anything.
 Even if they linked to sources that I considered “untrustworthy,” at least it would be something.
 If you click on the links we provide in our articles, we usually direct you to as specific of a source as possible, and most other reputable organizations do the same.